-The School Board expects students and employees to conduct themselves in keeping with their levels of development, maturity, and demonstrated capabilities with a proper regard for the rights and welfare of other students and school staff, the educational purpose underlying all school activities, and the care of school facilities and equipment.
+Board to conduct themselves in keeping with their levels of development, maturity, and demonstrated capabilities with a proper regard for the rights and welfare of other students, visitors and school staff, the educational purpose underlying all school activities, and the care of school facilities and equipment.

-- 1. The School Board prohibits the bullying of any student or school employee as follows: - a.
-During any educational program or activity conducted by the School Board. - b.
-During any school-related or school-sponsored program or activity or on a School Board school bus. - c.
-Through the use of any electronic device or data while on school grounds or on a School Board school bus, computer software that is accessed through a computer, computer system, or computer network of the School Board.
-The physical location or time of access of a computer-related incident cannot be raised as a defense in any disciplinary action initiated under this section. - d.
+136 137 1.
+The School Board prohibits the bullying of any students, visitors, and/or school District 138 employees, including the School Board, as follows: 139 140 a.
+During any educational program or activity including, but not limited to, public 141 meetings conducted by the School Board.
+142 143 b.
+During any school-related or school-sponsored program or activity or on a School 144 Board school bus.
+145 146 c.
+Through the use of any electronic device or data while on school grounds or on a 147 School Board school bus, computer software that is accessed through a computer, 148 computer system, or computer network of the School Board.
+The physical location or 149 time of access of a computer related incident cannot be raised as a defense in any 150 disciplinary action initiated under this section.
+151 152 d.
 Through threats using the above to be carried out on school grounds.
-This includes threats made outside of school hours which are intended to be carried out during any school-related or school-sponsored program or activity or on a School Board school bus. - While the School Board does not assume any liability for incidents that occur at a bus stop or en route to and from school, a student or witness may file a complaint following the same procedures for bullying against a student and the school will investigate and/or provide assistance and intervention as the principal/designee deems appropriate, which may include the use of the School Resource Officer.
-The principal/designee shall document all reports and interventions.
+This includes 153 threats made outside of school hours which are intended to be carried out during any 154 school-related or school-sponsored program or activity or on a School Board school bus.
+155 156 e.
+While the School Board does not assume any liability for incidents that occur at a bus 130 er wille the belief beard does not assume any natiney for moracine that becar at a bas 157 stop or en route to and from school, a student or witness may file a complaint following 158 the same procedures for bullying against a student and the school will investigate 159 and/or provide assistance and intervention as the principal/designee deems 160 appropriate, which may include the use of the School Resource Officer.
+The 161 Superintendent, and/or principal/designee shall document all reports and interventions.

-- 2. All administrators, faculty and staff, in collaboration with parents, students, and community members, will incorporate systemic methods for student and staff recognition through positive reinforcement for good conduct, self discipline, good citizenship, and academic success as seen in the required school plan to address positive school culture and behavior (a/k/a Discipline Plan). - 3.
-Student rights shall be explained as outlined in this policy and in the Student Code of Conduct. - 4.
-Proper prevention and intervention steps shall be taken based on the level of severity of infraction as outlined in the Student Code of Conduct and this policy. - D. Training for students, parents, teachers, area/District staff, school administrators, student support staff, counseling staff, bus drivers, School Resource Officers/Deputies, contractors and school volunteers on identifying, preventing, and responding to bullying will be conducted.

-At the beginning of each school year the school principal/designee and or appropriate area/District administrator shall provide awareness of this policy, as well as the process for reporting incidents, investigation and appeal, to students, school staff, parents, or other persons responsible for the welfare of a pupil through appropriate references in the Student Code of Conduct, Employee Handbooks, the school website, and/or through other reasonable means.
+162 2.
+All administrators, faculty and staff, in collaboration with parents, students, and community 163 164 members, will incorporate systemic methods for student and staff recognition through positive reinforcement for good conduct, self-discipline, 165 166 167 [@ Page 21] 168 good citizenship, and academic success as seen in the required school plan to address positive 169 170 school culture and behavior (a/k/a Discipline Plan).
+171 172 3.
+Student rights shall be explained as outlined in this policy and in the Student Code of 173 Conduct.
+174 175 4.
+Proper prevention and intervention steps shall be taken based on the level of severity of 176 infraction as outlined in the Student Code of Conduct and this policy.
+177 D. Training for students, parents, teachers, area/District Administrators and staff, school 178 administrators, student support staff, counseling staff, bus drivers, School Resource 179 Officers/Deputies, contractors and school volunteers on identifying, preventing, and 180 responding to bullying will be conducted.
+181 182 At the beginning of each school year the school principal/designee and or appropriate 183 area/District administrator the Superintendent shall provide awareness of this policy, as well as 184 the process for reporting incidents, investigation and appeal, to students, school staff, parents, 185 186 or other persons responsible for the welfare of a pupil through appropriate references in the Student Code of Conduct, Employee Handbooks, the school District website and or the school 187 188 website, and/or through other reasonable means.
+189